 However, opportunities for miners are still average and likely to increase due to:

-- an expected price rise for coal, gold and oil in 2018
+- an expected price rise for coal, gold and oil

 - new mines opening